TU-Darmstadt-APQ/DIN_41612_Backplane/README.md

 #### Backplane connector
 The backplane side, using a [MSTB 2,5 HC/ 3-ST-5,08](https://www.phoenixcontact.com/en-us/products/pcb-plug-mstb-25-hc-3-st-508-1911978) connector, is straightforward:

-- Cut back the outer sheath by 5 cm and remove it
+1. Cut back the outer sheath by 5 cm and remove it
-- Trim the braid to about 1 cm and fold it back
+2. Trim the braid to about 1 cm and fold it back
-- Put shrink tube over the braid and the cut
+3. Put shrink tube over the braid and the cut
-- Strip the three wires using a wire stripper
+4. Strip the three wires using a wire stripper
-- Insert the wire labled number 1 into position 3, the green/yellow wire then goes into the center, and the black wire labled number 2 must be inserted into position 1
+5. Insert the wire labeled number 1 into position 1, the green/yellow wire then goes into the center, and the black wire labeled number 2 must be inserted into position 3

 #### Power supply connectors
-The 4 mm connectors for the DC power supply require more work because the common conductor needs to be spliced:
+The 4 mm connectors for the DC power supply require more work because the common conductor needs to be spliced.
+The desired end result is:

+- 4 connectors (red, blue, 2x black) on 15 cm wires
+- 1 yellow connector on a 20 cm wire

+T o get there do the following:

-- Cut back the outer sheath by 15 cm and remove it
+1. Cut back the outer sheath by 15 cm and remove it
+2. Trim the braid to about 2 cm and solder an 18 cm yellow 1.5 mm² wire to it.
+3. Place shrink tube over the yellow solder joint
-- Trim the center green/yellow conductor to about 2 cm
+4. Trim the center green/yellow conductor to about 2 cm
-- Solder two 13 cm  2.5 mm² wires to it and place black shrink tube over the solder joint.
+5. Solder two 13 cm  2.5 mm² wires to it and place black shrink tube over the solder joint.
-- Trim the braid to about 2 cm and solder a 20 cm yellow 1.5 mm² wire to it.
-- Place shrink tube over the yellow solder joint
-- Place black shrink tube over the black splice of the common rail
+6. Place black shrink tube over the black splice of the common rail
-- Place shrink tube over all wires
+7. Place shrink tube over all wires
-- Strip all cables using a wire stripper and solder in the 4 mm connectors
+8. Strip all cables using a wire stripper and solder in the 4 mm connectors

 ## Design Files
 The design files can be found on the [releases](../../releases) page and include the following resources: